paulocv/Rtrend-fluH/docs/usage_guide.md

 Scroll through the `ct_states.pdf` file and evaluate the quality of the forecast.
 If it looks reasonable for all states, you can proceed to **Stage 5**.
 Otherwise, check the next step to tune the forecast and improve its quality.

+> Note: this script also creates the file `forecast_out/latest.csv`, which contains the forecast data in the format required by the online repository.
+If needed, check the [Flusight forecast readme](https://github.com/cdcepi/Flusight-forecast-data/blob/master/data-forecasts/README.md#forecasts) or the [COVID-19 forecast readme](https://github.com/reichlab/covid19-forecast-hub/blob/master/data-processed/README.md#forecasts) to understand the formating rules.

 ### Step 4.3: Tune parameters (if needed)

 > Often, especially during the test phase of our method, we may want to tweak the forecast parameters to produce better results for the current data.
 This shall become less necessary as we understand the data and set criteria to procedurally choose the parameters.